MilanSuk/skyalt/sdk/prompt_storage.md

 }
 ```

 Based on the user message, rewrite the storage.go file.
 Your job is to design structures.
 Write additional functions only if the user asks for them.
 You may write multiple structures.
+Output only single file(storage.go).

 Structure attributes can not be pointers, because they will be saved as JSON, so instead of pointers, use ID, which is saved in a map[integer or string ID].
 ID must be unique, use for example time.Now().UnixNano() and add comment for attribute how ID should be created.